• Skip to primary navigation

 Helpful tips

 • Keep the heat on low (constantly) when simmering.
-It helps to avoid them turning into mush.
+It helps to avoid turning your Lemon lemon lentil soup into mush.

-• Since mature spinach is used in this recipe, I would suggest leaving out those long stems when you chop them.
+• Since mature spinach is used in this adas bhamod recipe, I suggest leaving out those long stems when you chop them.

 • Keep in mind that you are still going to cook the potatoes, so do not make the lentils too soft.